SummerSlam (1994)

-The 1994 SummerSlam was the seventh annual SummerSlam professional wrestling pay-per-view (PPV) event produced by the World Wrestling Federation (WWF, now WWE).
-It took place on August 29, 1994, at the United Center in Chicago, Illinois, which had opened eleven days earlier.
+The 1994 SummerSlam was a professional wrestling pay-per-view (PPV) event produced by the World Wrestling Federation (WWF, now WWE).
+It was the seventh annual SummerSlam and took place on Monday, August 29, 1994, at the United Center in Chicago, Illinois.
+This was the United Center's first major event as well as its first professional wrestling event as the venue had only opened 11 days before SummerSlam.
+This was also the final SummerSlam to be held on a Monday, as it moved to Sunday the following year where it remained until 2021 when it moved to Saturday before the event expanded to a two-night broadcast on Saturday and Sunday beginning in 2025.

 Eight matches were contested at the event, including one dark match held before the live broadcast.
 The pay-per-view had two main events.
 The first pitted Owen Hart against his brother Bret Hart in a steel cage match for the WWF Championship.
 Bret won the match, but the storyline feud escalated after Owen and his brother-in-law Jim Neidhart attacked Bret after the match.
 The other main event saw The Undertaker defeat an impostor Undertaker (portrayed by Brian Lee).
 The undercard included a match for the WWF Intercontinental Championship between Diesel and Razor Ramon, which Ramon won to regain the title.
 The other major angle going into SummerSlam was a feud in which Tatanka accused Lex Luger of joining the Million Dollar Corporation, a stable of heel wrestlers.
 This storyline turned out to be a swerve, as Tatanka was revealed to have secretly joined the corporation.

 Production

 Background

 The event was held at the United Center in Chicago, Illinois.

-SummerSlam is an annual pay-per-view (PPV) produced every August by the World Wrestling Federation (WWF, now WWE) since 1988.
-Dubbed "The Biggest Party of the Summer", it is one of the promotion's original four pay-per-views, along with WrestleMania, Royal Rumble, and Survivor Series, and was considered one of the "Big Five" PPVs, along with King of the Ring.
+SummerSlam is an annual professional wrestling pay-per-view (PPV) event produced every August by the World Wrestling Federation (WWF, now WWE) since 1988.
+Dubbed "The Biggest Party of the Summer", it is one of the promotion's original four pay-per-views, along with WrestleMania, Royal Rumble, and Survivor Series, referred to as the "Big Four", and was considered one of the "Big Five" PPVs with the addition of King of the Ring in 1993.
 It has since become considered WWF's second biggest event of the year behind WrestleMania.
-The 1994 event was the seventh event in the SummerSlam chronology and was held on Monday, August 29, 1994, at the United Center in Chicago, Illinois, which had opened eleven days earlier.
+The seventh SummerSlam event was held on Monday, August 29, 1994, at the United Center in Chicago, Illinois.
+This was the United Center's first major event as well as its first professional wrestling event as the venue had only opened 11 days before SummerSlam.